g3rv4/g3rv4.com/_posts/2018-09-29-bye-bye-betterslack.md

 1. I got to use the unship gif that I got in love with when [Stack Overflow Teams unshipped](https://meta.stackoverflow.com/q/330427/920295) (not to be confused with [Stack Overflow for Teams](https://stackoverflow.com/teams), which is alive and amazing)
 2. The encouragement that I received is amazing.
 People I admire a lot.
 People I don't know.
 Thank you all, it really made a difference on a moment that I needed it.
-3. I got to be in the front page of HN two days in a row! (the second time for minutes, but hey...
-I made it there!)
+3. I got to be in the front page of HN!
+A LOT! where I received [lots of support](https://news.ycombinator.com/item?id=17869249)
 4. The project already has forks.
 There's no stopping it.
 5. I'm going to continue improving the extension until I don't need to use Slack anymore.
 I have more ideas... like threaded conversations, where you hover on the reply and it highlights the other messages in the same convo.
 I would have loved to ship it.
+6. I'm pretty sure that by now, somebody at Slack (in addition to their Legal Team) is aware of the situation.
+I'm hopeful we can work something out once I take the extension down.

 # Do you want to help?